About salary.city

 salary.city is maintained by a coalition of remote data journalists and financial engineers.

-By enforcing rigorous mathematical standardization on these sets, our team provides job seekers with the ultimate leverage to negotiate the real terms of their employment.
+By standardizing sources, vintages, and assumptions, our team helps job seekers understand the estimated terms of an offer.
 We do not accept sponsored data placements.

 Editorial Guidelines